EleanorRoberts/portfolio-restful-api/README.md

 `GET`

-* Gets one about me entry from the about_me table, based on the about me name.
+* Fetches one about me entry from the about_me table using the about me name in the url.

 * **Success Response:**